 Jackson's 14 Basic Starter Set

 I have yet to try Jackson's own handmade pastels but I hear good things about them.
 They have a starter set that looks pretty good.
 It contains 3 yellows 3 reds, 2 blues, a brown, 2 greens, a grey a white and a black.
 Again I would have liked to see a burnt sienna or yellow ochre but at least we have some earth tones in here.
 Looks like a good set.
 They also have an option to pick your own set, which is a nice touch but probably a bit difficult for total beginners.

 Sennelier 24 Introductory Set

 Sennelier offers a good introductory set that includes a nice basic blue, yellow and red, a black, and a white.
-In total there are 3 reds, 4 greens, 1 pinks, 5 browns, 4 blues, 4 yellows, 2 greys, and a black.
+In total there are around 3 reds, 4 greens, 1 pinks, 5 browns, 4 blues, 4 yellows, a white, grey, and black.
 Although with such a range it could have done with skin tone (the reds are all rather loud) and a pale blue, I really like this range.
 It is varied and well thought out.

 Talens Rembrandt 15 Assorted Set

 This set includes a good neutral yellow, and blue, and a fairly dark nice red.
 A lighter red would have been good, but it's a nice colour anyway.
 It contains black, 2 browns and a white.
 So the basics are covered pretty well.
 There are 2 yellows, an orange and a red, a purple and 2 blues, 3 greens, 2 browns and an ochre, and a black.
 I really like the range of these colours.
 There is very little missing, perhaps a lighter red, as mentioned and a more neutral normal green, but otherwise I like it.

 Talens Rembrandt 30 Assorted Half Stick Set